The Santa Claus Effect Deception series by BraveHeart

 The first book I decided to read was Richard Nixon’s The Real War.
 Corrupt as he was determined to be, Nixon had a reputation of being a brilliant foreign strategist and I wanted to know the big picture about how global politics worked.
 As I read through the book his worldview became obvious.
 In the global scheme of things, the earth was like a chessboard where world leaders and powers vied for control and ownership over certain strategic resources such as oil, natural gas, water and important metals like titanium, platinum, chromium, etc.

 Having strategic resources and/or having access to them was paramount in the manufacturing process of military/missile weaponry, planes and jet aircraft engines.
 These resources were also key to industrial growth, technological development and the American way of life.
 Therefore, it was critical to keep strategic resources out of the hands of political powers or groups that had anti-western sentiments.
-It was especially paramount, because U.S. soil had little to zero yield of strategic metals and without such, you could not manufacture jet aircraft engines, intercontinental ballistic missiles, nuclear weapons and so on.
+It was especially paramount because U.S. soil had little to zero yields of strategic metals and without such, you could not manufacture jet aircraft engines, intercontinental ballistic missiles, nuclear weapons and so on.
 As such, the US had to make sure the leadership of other countries, who had such resources on their soil, would give us access to them.
 Wow, now I was beginning to understand the reasoning behind the U.S. having and maintaining some 1000 plus military bases around the world.